freenetcoder/Manifesto/Assetchains/running_guide.md

 ## Getting binaries

 Сhoose a branch "[assetchain](https://github.com/freenetcoder/grimm/tree/assetchain)"- it's the latest released version with support CAC.
-You can get binaries from [Github Releases - assetchains impl pre-release]() or build yourself from the sources.
+You can get binaries from [Github Releases - Assetchains init pre-release ](https://github.com/freenetcoder/grimm/releases/tag/CAC_10_3) or build yourself from the sources.

 Detailed instructions on how to build a project for Windows, Linux, Mac platforms you can find [here](https://github.com/freenetcoder/Manifesto/blob/master/build.md).